odan/slim4-skeleton/docs/database.md

 ## Update schema

-Update the database schema with this shorthand command:
+Update the database schema with this command:

 ```bash
 $ composer migrate